flows-network/slack-calculator/README.md

 ## Deploy Slack calculator App on your channel

-To install this Slack calulator App, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.
+To install this Slack calulator App, we will use [flows.network](https://flows.network/), a serverless platform enables you to deploy your own app quick and easy in three simple steps.

 ### Fork this repo and write your own code